Bastl34/websiteChangeListener/Readme.md

 # websiteChangeListener

 websiteChangeListener is a node.js website change listener.
-You can define a website URL + a xPath/query selector to watch and get immediately notified by eMail when something has changed.
+You can define a website URL + a xPath/query selector to watch and get immediately notified by eMail/Slack when something has changed.

 # Installation